-The PMOC should be concise in their reporting, avoid repeating text and, as needed, refer back to the original text.
-Reports should provide current information, avoid long historical narratives or lists of events and creatively portray information to aid understanding (e.g. photographs, tables, graphs, etc.).
-Reports should use Times Roman 12-point font and bold or underline text for emphasis.
+The PMOC should be concise in their reporting, avoid repeating text, and refer back to the original text as needed.
+Reports should provide current information, avoid long historical narratives or lists of events, and creatively portray information to aid understanding (for example, photographs, tables, graphs, etc.).
+Reports should use Times New Roman 12-point font and bold or underline text for emphasis.
 Standard business reporting tools like Microsoft Word, Excel, and project scheduling software are most familiar and best suited to support reporting requirements.
-Lastly, avoid reader confusion by referring to "PMOC" instead of "contractor" to distinguish from construction contractors.
-All reports should include the following.
+To avoid confusing the reader, use the term "PMOC" instead of "contractor" to distinguish from construction contractors.

+All reports should include the following:

-- 1) Cover page (See Appendix B for sample cover page and required information.) - 2) Executive Summary (three pages max) a simply written summary of the most important findings, professional opinions, conclusions, and recommendations.
-This section should include a one-paragraph description of the project scope. - 3) Table of Contents - 4) Body of Report By topic - a) Findings (include photos of site conditions to aid in understanding) - b) Analysis, professional opinions regarding status, recommendations for action with the time frame for performing recommended actions - 5) Appendix - a) Acronyms used - b) Supporting checklists, tables, spreadsheets, photos, etc. - c) PMOC team list personnel, qualifications for performing the review
+- 1. Cover page (See Appendix B for sample cover page and required information.) - 2.
+Executive Summary (three pages max): A simply written summary of the most important findings, professional opinions, conclusions, and recommendations.
+This section should include a one-paragraph description of the project scope. - 3.
+Table of Contents - 4.
+Body of Report (by topic): - a) Findings (include photos of site conditions to aid in understanding) - b) Analysis, professional opinions regarding status, recommendations for action with the time frame for performing recommended actions - 5.
+Appendix: - a) Acronyms used - b) Supporting checklists, tables, spreadsheets, photos, etc. - c) PMOC team list personnel, qualifications for performing the review